nocta-ui/nocta-ui-cli/README.md

 - Creates `nocta.config.json`, injects Tailwind v4 tokens, and sets up shared utilities
 - Fetches live component metadata from the Nocta registry
 - Adds components with internal dependencies, import normalization, and npm packages
+- Maintains shared UI export barrels so new components are ready to import from the package root
 - Understands linked monorepo workspaces (apps, shared UI packages) and routes files and dependencies automatically
 - Respects your package manager (`npm`, `yarn`, `pnpm`, or `bun`) based on lockfiles